gabriel-leblanceven/gabriel-leblanceven.github.io/_pages/about.md

       <div class="gle__kicker">PhD Candidate in Economics</div>
       <h1 class="gle__name">Gabriel<br>Leblanc-Even</h1>
       <div class="gle__affil">CREM &middot; CNRS UMR 6211 &mdash; University of Rennes<br>Supervised by Josselin Thuilliez (CNRS)</div>
       <p class="gle__lede">My research examines how environmental shocks and intergenerational dynamics influence individuals' health and shape their socioeconomic outcomes.
-I am also interested in the interaction of multiple public policies - not only evaluating their individual effects but also investigating their combined or offsetting impacts, particularly on health-related decisions</p>
+I am also interested in the interaction of multiple public policies &mdash; not only evaluating their individual effects but also investigating their combined or offsetting impacts, particularly on health-related decisions.</p>
       <div class="gle__links">
         <a class="gle__btn" href="{{ '/cv/' | relative_url }}">CV</a>
         <a class="gle__btn" href="mailto:gabriel.leblanc-even@univ-rennes.fr">Email</a>